financefeast/python_client/README.md

 print(client.cpi(date_from="2021-01-01", date_to="2021-02-01"))
 ```
 ### eod
-Get "end of day" prices for ticker
+Get "end of day" prices for ticker<br>
 Query params :
 * ticker: string ; symbol or uuid4 of stock to return prices (required)
 * date_from: string ; date range start in format YYYY-MM-DD